veerrajukakarla434/vrk-core-java-programming/Part5_Java8_CoreJava_Interview_Questions.md

 #### 1) Java 8 Lambda Expressions with examples

 * **Lambda expression** is a new feature which is introduced in Java 8.
 A lambda expression is an anonymous function.
-A function that doesn’t have a name and doesn’t belong to any class.
+A function that doesnâ€™t have a name and doesnâ€™t belong to any class.
 The concept of lambda expression was first introduced in LISP programming language.

 * Java Lambda Expression Syntax :
 * To create a lambda expression, we specify input parameters (if there are any) on the left side of the lambda operator ->, and place the expression or block of statements on the right side of lambda operator.
 For example, the lambda expression (x, y) -> x + y specifies that lambda expression takes two arguments x and y and returns the sum of these.